Introduction

 - Single Sign-On (SSO)

-- If UCCX (Unified Contact Center Express) is integrated, due to security change from CCX 12.5 it is required to have upload CUCM Tomcat certificate (self-signed) or the Tomcat root & intermediate certificate (for CA signed) in UCCX tomcat-trust store since it effect Finesse desktop logins.
+- If Unified Contact Center Express (UCCX) is integrated, due to security change from CCX 12.5, it is required to have uploaded CUCM Tomcat certificate (self-signed) or the Tomcat root and intermediate certificate (for CA signed) in UCCX tomcat-trust store since it effects Finesse desktop logins.

 CAPF.pem